Writing a Will Solicitors Essex

 Choosing the right type of Will

 Not all Wills are the same.
-Some situations call for a straightforward Will, while others may benefit from mirror Wills, trust Wills, or specific protective arrangements.
-We take time to understand your circumstances so the structure of your Will reflects your intentions clearly and appropriately.
+Some people need a straightforward Will; others benefit from mirror Wills, Wills incorporating trusts, or other protective arrangements (for example, to protect children’s inheritance or provide for a vulnerable beneficiary).
+We take time to understand your circumstances so your Will is practical, clear and tailored to you.

 Legal requirements and mental capacity

-For a Will to be valid, it must meet strict legal requirements, including being made by someone over 18 with the necessary mental capacity.
-Capacity means understanding what a Will is, what assets you have, and who may benefit.
-We guide you through this carefully and record matters properly to reduce the risk of future challenges.
+For a Will to be valid in England and Wales, it must meet legal requirements, including being made by someone aged 18 or over with the necessary mental capacity.
+Capacity generally means understanding what a Will is, the broad nature of your assets and who might benefit.
+We guide you through this carefully and keep an appropriate record to reduce the risk of challenges later.

-Correct signing and witnessing are essential.
-We ensure the Will is executed properly and advise on when a Will should be reviewed, updated, or revoked following life changes such as marriage, separation, or property purchases.
+Correct signing and witnessing are essential for a valid Will.
+We make sure your Will is executed properly and explain when it should be reviewed, updated or revoked – particularly after major life events such as marriage, separation/divorce, a move, or buying property.
 This helps keep your arrangements accurate and effective over time.

 Manzurul Islam